Our Dedicated Arcadia Bankruptcy Lawyer Ready to Serve You

 Are student loans dischargeable in bankruptcy?

 Usually not.
 There is an exception: student loans are dischargeable if the debtor can prove that repayment would result in an “undue hardship.”
 Such a discharge is not easy to qualify for.
-It is not impossible, however, at least with the assistance of an experienced Florida bankruptcy attorney.
+It is not impossible, however, at least with the assistance of an experienced Arcadia bankruptcy lawyer.

 Will a bankruptcy prevent me from buying a home in the future?